huggingface/blog/ambassadors-program.md

 As an open-source company democratizing machine learning, Hugging Face believes it is essential to **[educate](https://huggingface.co/blog/education)** people from all backgrounds worldwide. **We aim to teach machine learning to 5 million people by 2023**.

-Wanna be part of Hugging Face’s machine learning democratization journey and teach & gather your campus communities around collaborative ML?
+Do you want to be part of Hugging Face's machine learning democratization journey?
+Want to teach and gather your campus communities around collaborative ML?
 Do you use Hugging Face and its open-source libraries?

 **If yes, we are opening our first Student Ambassador Program 🤗 🥳**